Tutorial | Dataiku apps#

 Add a tile for running the scenario#

-Next, we want the user to be able to run the scenario that rebuilds the Flow.
+Next, you want the user to be able to run the scenario that rebuilds the Flow.

 1. Click Add Tile.